-At St. Mary’s Dental, our patient health priority includes using the most effective, safe materials and techniques available for your dental care.
+At St. Mary’s Dental in Mechanicsville, MD, our patient health priority includes using the most effective, safe materials and techniques available for your dental care.
 When you visit the dentist you want to leave the office feeling healthier and like you’ve made a positive impact on your oral health.
 We don’t use metal fillings for multiple reasons.
 Often times preparing for a silver filling requires more tooth structure to be taken away than is needed.
 Also it expands over time, which causes microscopic stress fractures in the tooth which can lead to portions of the tooth fracturing off, leading to more expensive dental treatment that may be needed in the future.
 In addition, silver fillings are held into place and “sealed” by corrosion.
 As the metal restoration wears over time, it also unseals by corrosion, allowing for bacteria to get in between the filling and the tooth, causing decay.

 Instead, we stay up-to-date on the latest practices that will safeguard your smile.
 To protect our patients from the health and dental risks now associated with mercury fillings, we offer composite resin fillings that look and feel completely natural.

-Composite fillings require much less tooth structure to be removed and they are bonded to your tooth structure, immediately sealing the filling from the oral environment.
+Composite fillings require much less tooth structure to be removed and they are bonded to your tooth structure, immediately sealing the composite filling from the oral environment.
 In addition to the health benefits provided, tooth-colored fillings also look beautiful and completely natural.
 No one will even know you had a cavity filled.

 Creating Tooth-Colored Fillings with Composite Resin